carlosdp/fal-rs/README.md

 }
 ```

-## The `#[endpoint]` macro
+### The `#[endpoint]` macro
 You can easily create a custom endpoint function using the provided [endpoint](crate::endpoint) proc macro.
-This should only be necessary if you disable the `endpoints` feature, or you are using a private model endpoint.
+This should only be necessary if you are using a private model endpoint, or you really just want control over your types.
+Otherwise, you should be able to find the endpoint you want to use in the pre-built endpoints module!

 ```toml
 # in Cargo.toml